Joseph Sitt: Political views

 Sitt was involved in a long-standing WhatsApp group chat from October 2023 through early May 2024 with business leaders with the stated goals of "chang[ing] the narrative" in favor of Israel and "help[ing] win the war" on U.S. public opinion following Hamas's October 7th attack on Israel.
 Members of the group chat discussed how they received private briefings by, and worked closely with, members of the Israeli government, including former Israeli prime minister Naftali Bennett; Benny Gantz, a member of the Israeli war cabinet; and Israel's ambassador to the United States, Michael Herzog.
-Group members, including Sitt, worked with the Israeli government to screen a film titled "Bearing Witness to the October 7th Massacre" which shows footage compiled by the Israeli Defense Forces portraying killings committed by Hamas on October 7th.
+Group members, including Sitt, worked with the Israeli government to screen a film titled "Bearing Witness to the October 7th Massacre" which shows footage compiled by the Israel Defense Forces portraying killings committed by Hamas on October 7.
 Screenings of the film were conducted in New York City and on at least one college campus.
 On October 27, 2023, Sitt wrote in a message to the group that Israeli officials wanted to thank them for coming up with the idea of screening the film.
 Sitt noted that the screening would "be listed as a IDF event not affiliated to Facts for Peace to keep them separate."

 Members of the 2023-2024 WhatsApp group chat, including Sitt, also held a video call in April 2024 with New York City Mayor Eric Adams in an effort to, according to reporting by The Washington Post, "pressure Columbia’s president and trustees to permit the mayor to send police to the campus" to shut down criticism of Israel's offensive military operations in Gaza, which many campus protesters, intergovernmental and non-governmental organizations, civil servants, and governments around the world have alleged to be genocide.
 During the video call, group members discussed making political donations to Adams.
 Following the video call, Sitt wrote to group members to inform them that Adams was "open to any ideas we have."
 About Adams, he continued, "As you saw he's ok if we hire private investigators to then have his police force intel team work with them."
 Through a spokesperson, Sitt declined to comment on the existence of the group chat or his involvement, but said he did not donate to Adams.

+In 2026, Sitt announced that he was working to construct a building in Jerusalem for what he calls the Abraham Organization, an institution that he envisions as overseeing the implementation of the Abraham Accords.